Profile Likelihood Biclustering

-It appears that a mouse can have high expression levels at most two of the first three gene groups.
-Mouse group~1 has high expression for gene groups~2~and~3; mouse group 2 has high expression for gene group 1; and mouse group 3 has high expression for gene groups~1~and~3.
+It appears that a mouse can have expression levels for at most two of gene groups 2, 4, and 5.
+Mouse group~2 has high expression for gene groups~2~and~4; mouse group~2 has high expression for gene group~4; and mouse group 3 has high expression for gene group~5.

 With the exception of CBC, the competing methods found similar gene groups to those found by PL.
 Setting $L = 5$, KM and SBC generally agree with PL, with 89.5\% and 99.7\% cluster agreement, respectively.
 DI-SIM agreed less, but still had 62.5\% cluster agreement with PL.
 Allowing the number of clusters to to vary, SBC still selects a relatively small number of gene groups with $L = 8$, with a Rand Index with PL of 0.695.

 CBC selected a much larger number of gene groups than any of the competing methods, with $L = 394$.
 The gene groups include 1 very large cluster with 16,870 genes and 351 clusters each with only 1 gene.
 Based on discussions with the authors, the default selections for CBC may not be appropriate when the dimensions of the matrix vary by such a large amount.
 Adjusting the weights used in the method could produce more meaningful results, but this goes beyond the scope of our analysis.